 Because litigation takes time T, the parties discount the expected damages payment a court would set with the interest rate z.
 When settling, the parties agree on the Nash bargaining solution.
 In anticipation of the outcome of the court ruling and the decision to settle or not, the claimant takes the decision whether to litigate a case or not.
-Figure 3 illustrates the sequence of decisions and events assumed.
+Figure 1 illustrates the sequence of decisions and events assumed.

-&lt;sup>44 We assume risk neutrality here, an assumption which can be justified by the fact that claimants and defendants in competition litigation are typically corporations and not individuals.
+13 We assume risk neutrality here, an assumption which can be justified by the fact that claimants and defendants in competition litigation are typically corporations and not individuals.
 Still it has to be noted that risk aversion might be relevant also for corporations, which can impact the decision to settle (Perloff et al., 1996).

-&lt;sup>45 Alternatively, one may assume that only a fraction of the litigation costs can be recovered, depending on the time elapsed within the proceedings.
+14 Alternatively, one may assume that only a fraction of the litigation costs can be recovered, depending on the time elapsed within the proceedings.

-Figure 3: Illustration of sequence of decisions and events
+Figure 1: Illustration of Sequence of Decisions and Events